Troy Jamieson Patton

 Troy Patton made his major league debut in 2007.
-Not known as a hard thrower (his fastball often reads in the 80s), he is noted for his control.
+Not known as a hard thrower (his fastball often read in the 80s), he was noted for his control.

 Patton was picked by the Houston Astros in the 9th round of the 2004 amateur draft.
 He was signed by scout Rusty Pendergrass and debuted with the Greeneville Astros that year and was 2-2 with a 1.93 ERA in six starts.
 He struck out 32 and walked only 5 in 28 IP.
 Baseball America ranked him as the #10 prospect in the Appalachian League, right behind Alexander Smit.
 Patton helped pitch Greeneville to the title.

 Patton made it to full-season ball at age 19.
 He had a 5-2, 1.94 record (94 K, 20 BB in 78 2/3 IP; 30 2/3 consecutive scoreless innings at one point) for the Lexington Legends and 1-4, 2.63 for the Salem Avalanche (38 K, 8 BB in 41 IP).
 Baseball America rated him the #4 prospect in the South Atlantic League, right behind Marcus Sanders and one spot ahead of Ryan Braun.
 They rated him the best pitching prospect in the league, ahead of Philip Hughes.
 Patton's 2.18 tied Casey Janssen for the 4th-lowest ERA in the affiliated minors, trailing Justin Verlander, Ray Liotta and Chuck James.
 In the 2005 Futures Game, Patton pitched 2/3 of a scoreless inning, striking out one and allowing no baserunners, but the US team lost 4-0 to the World squad.